Jewelry Making Tools You Need

 Organizing Your Jewelry Making Supplies

-Here are two bench top tool organizers that keep all of your tools and supplies so you can easily find them.
+Here are a few bench top tool organizers that keep all of your tools and supplies so you can easily find them.

 This Eurobench Bench Top Tool Organizer fits perfectly on the back of a bench or on a work table.
 It contains space for findings, tools and accessories and organizes it all.
 Four drawers are included for stow away items.
 The wood organizer is 18 inches long X 5 inches wide X 3 ½ inches high.